abauville/Sunaba/README.md

 sudo chown -R $(whoami) /usr/local

-to restor the ownership of the folder to the file system:
+to restore the ownership of the folder to the file system:

 sudo chown root:wheel /usr/local